Conrad Veidt: Gussy Holl

+Felizitas Radke

 Veidt's second wife, Anna Maria "Felizitas" Radke, was from an aristocratic Austrian family.
 They met at a party in December 1922 or at a Charleston dance competition in 1923.
 Radke divorced her husband for him, and they married on 18 April 1923.
-Their daughter, Vera Viola Maria, nicknamed "Kiki" and also known as “Viola,” was born on 10 August 1925.
+Their daughter, Vera Viola Maria, nicknamed "Kiki" and also known as "Viola", was born on 10 August 1925.
 Conrad was not present at her birth due to being in Italy working on The Fiddler of Florence, but took the first train to Berlin and wept as he met mother and child at the hospital; he was so hysterical from joy they had to sedate him and keep him in the hospital overnight.

 Emil Jannings was Viola's godfather and Elisabeth Bergner was her godmother.
 She was named after one of Bergner's signature characters, Shakespeare's Viola.
 The birth of his daughter helped Veidt move on from the death of his mother, who had died of a heart condition in January 1922.

 From September 1926 to 1929 Veidt lived with his wife and daughter in a Spanish-style house in Beverly Hills.
 Veidt enjoyed relaxing and playing with his daughter in their home, and enjoyed the company of the immigrant community, including F. W. Murnau, Carl Laemmle, and Greta Garbo, as well as the American Gary Cooper.
 The family returned to Germany in 1929, and moved several times afterwards, including a temporary relocation to Vienna, Austria, while Veidt participated in a theatrical tour of the continent.

 Radke and Veidt divorced in 1932, with Radke saying the frequent relocations and the separations necessitated by Veidt's acting schedule frayed their marriage.
 Radke at first granted custody of their daughter to Veidt, but after further consideration he decided that their daughter needed the full-time parent.
-Conrad received generous visitation rights, and Viola called her summer vacations with her father "The Happy Times.”
+Conrad received generous visitation rights, and Viola called her summer vacations with her father "The Happy Times".
 She stayed with him three or four months of the year until the outbreak of World War II.

-Viola passed away on 2 February 2004 in New Orleans, Louisiana in the U.S.
+Viola died on 2 February 2004 in New Orleans, Louisiana in the U.S.